enzoferrari1/TP2-BD2/README.md

 Visual Studio tools were used for the ETL process from the transactional BD to the DataWarehouse.

 Power BI was used for the creation of the business dashboard, there visualizations of the company’s sales performance are included.

+The Dashboard_TP.pbix file contains the DataWarehouse visualizations using PowerBI.

+The Query_TP_DATAWAREHOUSE.sql file contains the queries to create the DataWarehouse in SQL.

+The TRADEProd_29032023.zip file is a backup of the company’s transactional database.

+The TUIA-BBDD2_TP-UNIDAD1.pdf file contains the work instructions.

+The TP_FINAL_BD2-Enzo_Ferrari.pdf file contains the report created by the student.

+Inside the TP2-BD2 folder is the Visual Studio project for the ETL process.